 San Diego County has lots of fun, kid-friendly trails, but where to start?
 And what counts as a kid-friendly trail anyway?
 Getting out in nature together can make for incredible memories and spark a lifelong love of nature, so our Canyoneers are making it easy with some of their favorite trails for kids.
 Read more.

-The key to a successful and memorable hike is preparation as well as following rules of courtesy and safety--especially important during a pandemic.
+The key to a successful and memorable hike is preparation as well as following rules of courtesy and safety.
 More.

 We’re hitting the road—and the trails—with support from Subaru of America, a proud partner of the Canyoneers program.
 Keep your eyes peeled for our Subaru Outback, which is used by our researchers, educators, and Canyoneers.
 You might even see it at the trailhead.

 One of the few trail-guide groups nationwide affiliated with a natural history museum rather than a park or reserve, Canyoneers have provided free guided tours in San Diego County since 1973.
 More.

 Check out the new trail guide written by the Canyoneers.
 It details more than 250 trails in the region and highlights our local habitats.
 More.

 Nature nerd?
 Get info about Canyoneer recommended hikes and the great outdoors delivered to your inbox.
 Sign up.